appupgrade-dev/app-upgrade-react-native-sdk/README.md

 ### Example with store other than app store or play store.
 If you want users to redirect to store other than app store or playstore.
 You can add these additional parameters **preferredAndroidMarket** see the example below.
 ```
-import {appUpgradeVersionCheck, PrefferedAndroidMarket } from 'app-upgrade-react-native-sdk';
+import {appUpgradeVersionCheck, PreferredAndroidMarket } from 'app-upgrade-react-native-sdk';

 .....